Bank Transaction Object

 |JSON Field||Salesforce field name||Type|

-The Transaction objects requires the following fields:
+The Bank Transaction object requires the following fields:

 |Name||Text||Internal figo Connect transaction ID.|